eveopsec/zk2s/README.md

 Previously hosted at vivace-io/zk2s, this project has been moved to this organization to group it with other Eve Online tools and applications.

-## Version 2.0
+## Version 2.1

 **Changes:**

- - [x] Template file path is now specified in configuration.
-If the file path is not specified, defaults to `response.tmpl` of the working directory.
- - [x] Improved API such that it can be used in other applications.
- - [x] More code cleanup...
-I'm cringing at my own code.
+*NOTE:* There are two breaking changes in this release for old configurations and templates.
+Old versions will not work on this release.

+ - [x] Changed the configuration JSON tag `template_file` to `templateFile`.
+ - [x] Renamed the data model passed to templates from `data` to `TemplateData`.
+ - [x] Reduced the fields in template data for the sake of simplicity.
+However, these fields are still accessible (in one way or another) from `TemplateData.Killmail`.
+ - [x] Updated default template to reflect changes to aforementioned `TemplateData` model.
- - [x] Fixed posting to private groups (hopefully).
+ - [x] Default template now links to attackers on ZKillboard.

 ## Note